Fagus grandifolia

 Fagus grandifolia, the American beech or North American beech, is a species of tree growing to 16-35 m tall.
 It is one of two beech species native to North America, the other occurring in Mexico.
 It flourished over most of the continent prior to the last ice age, but is now limited to the east.
-The tree is shade tolerant and found in forests in the final stage of succession.
+The tree is shade tolerant and typically found in forests when the site is at its climax.

 The nuts are eaten by animals and humans.
 The leaves and inner bark can be prepared as well.

 Description

 Fagus grandifolia is a large deciduous tree growing to 16-35 m tall, with smooth, silver-gray bark.
 The winter twigs are distinctive among North American trees, being long and slender (15-20 mm by 2-3 mm) with two rows of overlapping scales on the buds.
 Beech buds are distinctly thin and long, resembling cigars; this characteristic makes beech trees relatively easy to identify.

 The leaves are dark green, yellow below, simple and sparsely toothed with small teeth that terminate each vein, and 6-12 cm long (rarely 15 cm), with a short petiole.

 The tree is monoecious, with flowers of both sexes on the same tree.
 The fruit is a small, sharply angled nut, borne in pairs in a soft-spined, four-lobed husk.
 It has two means of reproduction: one is through the usual dispersal of seedlings, and the other is through root sprouts, which grow into new trees.